Neural Implicit Representation

 Multiresolution Iso-Surface Extraction (MISE)

-• We divide the 3D space into an initial resolution (ex. $32^2$), and we compute the occupancy function $f_\theta(p,x)$ for each cell.
+We divide the 3D space into an initial resolution (e.g., \(32^3\)), and compute the occupancy function \(f_\theta(p, x)\) for each cell.

-• We set a threshold value $\tau$ and we mark a grid points “occupied” if the occupancy function $f_\theta(p,x)$ is greater than the threshold.
+We set a threshold value \(\tau\), and mark a grid point as “occupied” if \(f_\theta(p, x) > \tau\).

 Differentiable Volumetric Rendering

-Learning from images only !
+Learning from images only!

-The input image is processed with an encoder to extract latent representation $z \in \mathbb{Z} $ as a conditioning to the occupancy network $f_\theta$, as introduced in the Occupancy Networks.
-The 3D surface shape is determined by a threshold value $\tau$, such as $f_\theta(p, z) = \tau$.
+An input image is processed with an encoder to extract a latent representation \(z \in \mathbb{Z}\), which conditions the occupancy network \(f_\theta\).
+The 3D surface shape is defined by a threshold \(\tau\), such that \(f_\theta(p, z) = \tau\).

-The texture of a 3D shape can be described using a texture field $t_\theta: \mathbb{R}^3 \times \mathbb{Z} \rightarrow \mathbb{R}^3$; which regresses the RGB color value for every point $p \in \mathbb{R}^3 $, conditioned on the same latent representation $z \in \mathbb{Z}$.
-The texture of an object is determined by the value of $t_\theta$ at the surface $f_\theta = \tau$.
+The texture of a 3D shape is modeled using a texture field \(t_\theta: \mathbb{R}^3 \times \mathbb{Z} \rightarrow \mathbb{R}^3\), which regresses the RGB color for each point \(p \in \mathbb{R}^3\), conditioned on \(z\).
+The texture on the surface corresponds to values of \(t_\theta\) at \(f_\theta = \tau\).

-For a camera located at $r_0$, we can render the image $\hat{I}$ at pixel location $u$ by casting a ray from the camera center $r_0$ through the pixel location $u$, and we compute the intersection point $\hat{p}$ with the surface $f_\theta(p) = \tau$.
+For a camera at location \(r_0\), we render \(\hat{I}\) at pixel \(u\) by casting a ray from \(r_0\) through \(u\), and compute the intersection \(\hat{p}\) with the surface \(f_\theta(p) = \tau\).

-\[\frac{\partial \hat{p}}{\partial \theta} = w \cdot \frac{\partial \hat{d}}{\partial \theta}\]
+\[\frac{\partial \hat{p}}{\partial \theta} = w \cdot \frac{\partial \hat{d}}{\partial \theta}\]Applying the chain rule to the photometric loss:

-\[\frac{\partial L}{\partial \theta} = \sum_{u} \frac{\partial L}{\partial \hat{I_u}} \cdot \frac{\partial \hat{I_u}}{\partial \theta}\] \[\frac{\partial \hat{I_u}}{\partial \theta} = \frac{\partial t_{\theta}(\hat{p})}{\partial \theta} + \frac{\partial t_{\theta}(\hat{p})}{\partial \hat{p}} \cdot \frac{\partial \hat{p}}{\partial \theta}\]
+\[\frac{\partial L}{\partial \theta} = \sum_{u} \frac{\partial L}{\partial \hat{I}_u} \cdot \frac{\partial \hat{I}_u}{\partial \theta}\] \[\frac{\partial \hat{I}_u}{\partial \theta} = \frac{\partial t_{\theta}(\hat{p})}{\partial \theta} + \frac{\partial t_{\theta}(\hat{p})}{\partial \hat{p}} \cdot \frac{\partial \hat{p}}{\partial \theta}\]To solve for \(\frac{\partial \hat{p}}{\partial \theta}\), we apply the surface constraint \(f_\theta(\hat{p}) = \tau\) and obtain:

 Neural Radiance Fields

-Can we render a novel photo-realistic view of the scene from an implicit representation ?
+Can we render a novel photo-realistic view of the scene from an implicit representation?

-• $d$ represents the viewing direction, which is the direction from the camera center to the 3D point.
+- \(d\) is the direction from the camera center to the 3D point.

-The rendering equation for a ray $r(t) = r_0 + t \cdot d$ is defined as:
+The rendering equation for a ray \(r(t) = r_0 + t \cdot d\) is:

-\[C \approx \sum_{i=1}^{N} T_i \cdot \sigma_i \cdot C_i\]
+\[C \approx \sum_{i=1}^{N} T_i \cdot \sigma_i \cdot C_i\]- \(C_i\) is the color at the \(i\)-th sample point,

-\(\alpha_{i} = 1 - \exp^{(-\sigma_{i} \cdot \Delta t)}\) NeRF Model:
+\[\alpha_i = 1 - \exp(-\sigma_i \cdot \Delta t)\]NeRF Model

 class NeRF(nn.Module):